AMPMgroup/foldx/README.md

 To obtain the energy differences in the binding of an antibody-antigen (Ab-Ag) complex due to a specific mutation at a particular position (e.g., Ala to Ser), you can employ the following instructions:
 1. Enter the PDB name.
-2. Enter the PDB directory.
+2. Enter the PDB directory: path/to/pdbdirectory
 3. Enter the mutation positions in the following format:
    - WT residue: Enter the wild-type residue (A->Z).
    - Chain: Enter the chain identifier (A->Z)
-   - Residue number: Enter the residue number.
+   - Residue number: Enter the residue number (1->9).
-   - Mutant residue: Enter the mutant residue (single character).
+   - Mutant residue: Enter the mutant residue (a->Z).
      The format for specifying mutants is for example LC43a (residue, chain, number, mutation), where the mutant residue can have the following options:
      + a: 20 amino acids